webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 {{Byline}}
 {{Summary_Section|This guide introduces SVG graphics and shows you all the basics of how to deploy them along with standard web content.}}
 {{Tutorial
-|Content=SVG is a standard XML markup format that renders ''Scalable
+|Content=SVG is a standard markup format, like HTML and XML, that
-Vector Graphics'' within web browsers.
+renders ''Scalable Vector Graphics'' within web browsers.
 Vector or ''drawing''-style graphics are implemented as pure shapes that render crisply at any magnification.
 In contrast, ''raster'' or ''paint''-style images consist of a series of pixels that may not display well when zoomed at high resolution.
 Use SVG if you want to freely interact with portions of a graphic.
 Since SVG renders within the browser's DOM, each graphic component can be styled through CSS, manipulated with JavaScript through core APIs, and can appear comfortably alongside HTML content.

 This section of the guide shows how SVG is deployed along with other core web standards, with which you should already be familiar.
 It